Q.1. Write the equation for the dissociation of hydrochloric acid (HCl) in water.

 Q.19.
-What is the chemical name and formula of baking soda?
+What are the chemical name and formula of baking soda?

 Ans.
-Chemical name of baking soda is sodium hydrogen carbonate and its formula is NaHCO3.
+The chemical name of baking soda is sodium hydrogen carbonate and its formula is NaHCO3.

 Q.20.
 A compound 'X' is an important ingredient of an antacid.
 It is also used in fire extinguishers.
 Identify 'X'.